Kanishka-Wani/25-Day-JavaScript-Challenge/function.md

 ---

-🎯 One-Line Summary
+One-Line Summary

-«Functions are reusable blocks of code that accept input, perform operations, and optionally return output.»
+«Functions are reusable blocks of code that take input, perform an action, and optionally return a result.»